Waking in Princess Alexandra Hospital Spinal Unit caused me to recall the Winston Churchill quote, “If you’re going through hell, keep going.”

 Most of my body was still in the water, with my head and shoulders on the sandbar.
 I could feel the water begin lapping at my shoulders.
 “Hey Andy, is the tide coming in or going out?”
 I asked.
 “It’s coming in,” he replied.
 I knew that the sand bar was only slightly above sea level, and there was no way my three companions could lift me back into the boat.
 I heard Andy say to Dianne, “We have got to get help, there’s no way I can lift him up and this sand bar will be under water before long.”

-On the way back to shore, Jenny and her mother took turns sitting beside me.
+On the way back Jenny and Diane took turns sitting beside me.
 When we arrived back onshore an ambulance was waiting to meet us.

-When I awoke many hours later, I was in the spinal unit in Princess Alexandra Hospital in Brisbane.
+When I woke up many hours later, I was in Princess Alexandra Hospital Spinal Unit in Brisbane.
 It was like entering a different world.

-Around this time, issues around climate and the environment continued to grow, and Australia’s third largest political party, the Australian Greens, was formed in 1992.
+Around the time of my accident, issues around climate change and the environment continued to grow, and Australia’s third largest political party, the Australian Greens, was formed in 1992.
 The party had its origins with activists in Tasmania, the anti-nuclear movement in Western Australia, and some left leaning unions in NSW.
 The Australian Greens provided a national platform for concerns that were felt by many around the country.

 Bob Brown had emerged as a national figure during the successful campaign to save the Franklin River.
-Brown was subsequently elected to the Tasmania Parliament, but resigned in 1993 to head up the Australian Greens.
+He was subsequently elected to the Tasmanian Parliament, but resigned in 1993 to head up the Australian Greens.

 A decade earlier, a young man by the name of Mike Berwick was becoming the political face of the Green movement in Far North Queensland.
-In 1983 the Queensland government decided to build a road from Cape Tribulation to Bloomfield, through the recently declared Cape Tribulation National Park.
+The Queensland Government had decided to build a road from Cape Tribulation to Bloomfield, through the recently declared Cape Tribulation National Park.
 The area contained some of the last remaining lowland tropical rainforest in Australia.
 A group of local residents organised a protest which brought construction to a halt.

 The media arrived, the police were called in, and protesters were arrested.
 When supporters of the protest arrived from southern states, the confrontation escalated into a full-blown environmental protest: The Daintree Blockade.